 Master of Te Reo Māori

-- qualified for a bachelor's degree with a major in Te Reo Māori, with at least a B+ average in 60 points at 300-level, or
+- a bachelor's degree with a major in Te Reo Māori, with at least a B+ Grade Point Average in 60 points at 300-level; or

 - completed the four courses for the Postgraduate Diploma in Te Reo Māori with Merit or Distinction.

 You can apply online at myUC.
 Find out more about how to apply for graduate and postgraduate qualifications.

 The MTeReo (240 points) consists of compulsory Te Reo Māori courses, further courses towards an endorsement, and a choice of either a dissertation, research, or a project.
 You will normally complete at least four courses before enrolling for a dissertation.

 The degree takes 2 years full-time, or up to 4 years part-time.

 Complete two compulsory courses, courses towards an endorsement, and a choice of either a dissertation, research courses, or a project.

 Pathway options (choose one):